shenwei356/perfect-bioinformatic-tools/README.md

 Ideal

-- Stories behind the development and publication.
+- **Stories behind the development and publication**.
+This is inspiring for students, e.g., [C. Titus Brown shares many stories behind sourmash and his other tools](http://ivory.idyll.org/blog/)

 ## Source code